 Couriers like UPS or FedEX, who handle massive volumes, can achieve up to 12 deliveries per hour, but this is very rare for a small or medium business.

 How long your drivers spend at each stop to complete the delivery can have a dramatic impact on your deliveries per hour.
-Here’s how to calculate your average dwell time, or stop duration per delivery:
+Here’s how to calculate your average stop duration per delivery:

-There are several ways to reduce your average dwell time:
+There are several ways to reduce your average stop duration:

 High-quality address information: Accurate geocoding (the process of converting an address to an exact latitude and longitude) can prevent a lot of wasted time looking for the right address.